godby-group/idea-public/doc/intro/hyb.rst

 ---------------

-A perturbing potential :math:`v_{\text{ptrb}}` is added to the ground-state system so that it now has Hamiltonian :math:`\hat{T} + \hat{W} + \hat{V}_{\text{ext}} + \hat{V}_{\text{ptrb}}`.
+A perturbing potential :math:`v_{\text{ptrb}}` is added to the ground state system so that it now has Hamiltonian :math:`\hat{T} + \hat{W} + \hat{V}_{\text{ext}} + \hat{V}_{\text{ptrb}}`.

 We construct the Time-Dependent Hybrid Hamiltonian, which again acts